 I am deeply saddened by the news that Frank Cook (plant teacher and herbalist) died on Wednesday, 19th August 2009.

-Although I only met Frank for 3 hours videoing last September, that meeting had a life-changing impact on me.
+Although I met Frank Cook him while videoing in September 2008, that meeting had a life-changing impact on me.
 His gentleness and depth of plant knowledge was truly inspiring, and via e-mails he always encouraged me through EatWeeds to spread the plant knowledge.

 Here are some parting words of wisdom from this gentle, peaceful plant teacher.